 The Right to Data Portability

-The right to data portability involves data subjects being able to receive data regarding them in a commonly used and machine readable format and pass it to a new data controller.
+The right to data portability involves individual data subjects (not clients) being able to receive data regarding them in a commonly used and machine readable format and pass it to a new data controller.
 The data must be free of charge.
-The right to data portability only applies to personal data an individual has provided to a Data Controller, where the processing is based on the individuals consent or performance of contract and when processing is automated.
+The right to data portability only applies to personal data an individual has provided to a Data Controller, where the processing is based on the individual's consent or performance of contract and when processing is automated.
 It is not the responsibility of the original data controller to ensure the receiving data controller’s compliance.
 It does not apply to data being processed on a legal ground other than consent or contract, it will not apply to controllers processing data for the performance of public duties, compliance with a legal obligation to which the controller is subject or in the exercise of an official authority vested in the controller.

 The Right to be Informed